Adha-KG/frontend/README.md

 ## Project Description

-**Adha KG - AI-Powered Student Helper** is a modern web application designed to help students streamline their learning process through intelligent document management and AI-powered interactions.
+**StudyMate** is a modern web application designed to help students streamline their learning process through intelligent document management and AI-powered interactions.
 The application enables users to:

 - **Upload and Process PDF Documents**: Upload PDF files and extract text information for instant access and analysis
 - **AI-Powered Chat**: Engage in intelligent conversations with uploaded documents using advanced AI technology